John W. Green (Virginia politician): Political and judicial career

 Green served in the Virginia State Senate from 1815 to 1819, representing Culpeper County and neighboring Spotsylvania, Orange and Madison Counties.
 He also served as a delegate to the Virginia Constitutional Convention of 1829-1830.
 In 1830, Judge Green's household consisted of seven white males (four of them boys), three white females (one a girl) and 42 slaves (28 males and 14 females).

 Green resigned his part-time senate seat in 1819 upon being elected to the Court of Chancery.
 Three years later, the legislature elected Green as a judge of the Virginia Supreme Court of Appeals.
 Green held that position for over ten years, but poor health prevented him from attending sessions of the court during the last two years of his life.
 As a result, the Virginia General Assembly began considering removing Judge Green from office, before his death on February 4, 1834, made those considerations moot.

-Death and legacy

-Green died at his plantation, Greenwood, survived by his widow.
-Both are buried at Culpeper's Fairview Cemetery.